-Tag Agent is used to communicate with SPOT tags.
+Tag Agent is used to communicate with SPOT-F tags.
 A local copy of Tag Agent must be downloaded the first time you use it.
 Once installed, all updates to the tag's software are done directly through the local copy on your machine.
+More information on using Tag Agent can be found in the Wildlife Computers Data Portal & Tag Agent User Guide.

-Note: the USB driver must be installed and a Wildlife Computers Data Portal account must be created prior to opening and using Tag Agent.
+The USB driver must be installed and a Wildlife Computers Data Portal account must be created prior to opening and using Tag Agent.